DavidHe1127/Mr.He_HandBook/cloud/docker.md

 ![docker-arch](./docker-arch.png)

 ### dockerfile
+Layers are also known as intermediate images.
 Each instruction in `Dockerfile` composes one layer of final image.
 More layers more complex.
 So try to group instructions.

 Docker images are layered.
 When you build a new image, Docker does this for each instruction (RUN, COPY etc.) in your Dockerfile: